-In practice, to ensure that we do not delegate any risk to you, we must have a direct relationship with your customers (the end-users of the banking product).
-Amongst other things, this direct relationship (Swan↔your customers) will be used for the KYC process and for the Strong Customer Authentication process.
+To ensure that we do not delegate any risk to you, we must have a direct relationship with your customers (the end-users of the banking product).
+Amongst other things, this direct relationship (Swan↔your customers) will be used during the KYC process and the Strong Customer Authentication process.

 Your customers will use your product to access their Swan accounts.
 Swan will regularly audit your behavior in this relationship (You↔your customers), to make sure the rules are being respected.
 You are allowed to make your customers pay for access to your platform.
 On top of this, you are allowed to make customers pay for the banking services themselves.
 Learn more here.

 - Consultation of the Account and the Electronic Money Account;